 - Quality issues of local drugs

-Current clinical trial approval process in China
+The current clinical trial approval process in China

 The clinical trial application review and approval or filing process is determined by the drug category in which an applicant chooses to register.